te-ce/anon-chat/README.md

 - Elysia
 - Redis (Upstash)
 - Tanstack Query
+- Zod

 # Challenges

-- How to create 'realtime' chat functionality?
+- How to handle 'realtime' chat functionality?
 - How to handle deletion of rooms?
 - How to handle permissions for rooms (f.e. max of 2 per room, correct data send)?
 - Typesafe API with Elysia